ChrysalisTeam/pychronia/README.txt

 	CF http://pytest.org/latest/usage.html#usage for more usage info

-WARNING - if you use a virtualenv, "python -m pytest" might be safest to use, so that you're sure to use the proper python executable.
+WARNING - if you use a virtualenv, "python -m pytest" might be safer to use, so that you're sure to use the proper python executable.

 Utilities and servers